whoafridi/Data-Structures/README.md

 using c

-linked list , stack , queue and so .
+linked list , stack , queue and so . [ only for class ]